 However, while lateral communication must be encouraged, it does feed into hierarchical thinking.

-Why multi-directional communication is the key to an effective internal communications strategy
+What is the key to an effective internal communications strategy?

-This is achieved through the company intranet, Microsoft Teams, and any other digital tool your business might use.
-Ensure top-down communications get to employees to keep everyone aligned and involved, using the intranet.
-Facilitate bottom-up communications through the intranet and teams, creating dedicated spaces for sharing.
-Encourage lateral communication in collaborative platforms like teams.
-Make sure intranet and Teams are bridged to facilitate information flowing in every direction.
+- Encourage lateral communication in collaborative platforms like Teams.
+Make sure both tools are bridged to facilitate information flowing in every direction.
 Set guidelines for this multi-directional strategy and implement it through a complete digital workplace.